ibm-cloud-docs/vpc/bs_snapshots_faqs.md

 For more information, see [Snapshot consistency groups](/docs/vpc?topic=vpc-snapshots-vpc-about&interface=ui#multi-volume-snapshots).

-In this release, consistency group snapshots of second-generation storage volumes are not supported.
+Creating a consistency group with snapshots of different generations is not supported.
+Consider [migrating](/docs/vpc?topic=vpc-block-storage-vpc-volume-migration) your first-generation volumes to the `sdp` profile.
+The `sdp` profile provides better value and more flexibility than the first-generation profiles.
+For more information, see [{{site.data.keyword.block_storage_is_short}} profiles](/docs/vpc?topic=vpc-block-storage-profiles).
+{: tip}